 You will need to consult with your veterinarian for proper guidelines for feeding and caring for your Macaw to ensure you meet all their nutritional needs.

-Typically their diet is one-third seed mix, one-third pellet diet, and one-third fresh fruits and vegetables.
-Macaws are large birds, the biggest monthly expense will be their food.
+Typically their diet is 1/3 seed mix, 1/3 pellet diet, and 1/3 fresh fruits and vegetables.
+Macaws are large birds; the biggest monthly expense will be their food.

 $5–$50 per month